Eshan05/MT-Receipts/docs/Overview.md

 ## Users

 1. An application (Next + Mongo) only meant for admins.
-Will have simple mail and password login/sign-up with `jose` and `cookies-next` with something like this but instead of generating some unique ID with `nanoid` can use email instead?
+Will have simple mail and password login/sign-up with `jose` and `cookies-next` with something like this.
 Will see if any improvements can be made

 ```ts
 import dbConnect from "@utils/db";